By Donna Polizzi

 The bluffs are the perfect place to view these adorable wing-footed mammals.
 The Channel Islands were the backdrop, and they seemed close enough to hit with a pebble.
 Large yellow wildflowers dotted the landscape and fragrant eucalyptus filled the crisp, clean air.

 Linden Avenue, downtown Carpinteria’s main street, has the feel of a classic small beach town.
 It’s the perfect place to stroll after a hike.
-This charming street leads directly to the beach and is lined with a variety of restaurants, wine-tasting rooms and specialty shops crammed with antiques, crafts, art and history.
+This charming street leads directly to the beach and is lined with a variety of restaurants, wine-tasting rooms and specialty shops crammed with antiques, crafts, art, and history.

 Island Brew Company, at 5049 Sixth St. just off Linden Avenue, is where locals hang out to end their day with a cold micro-brew and some lively conversation.

-I confess to being a foodie and to loving Mexican food, and Carpinteria doesn’t disappoint.
+I confess to being a foodie and to love Mexican food, and Carpinteria doesn’t disappoint.
 I enjoyed lunch at Delgado’s Mexican Restaurant, 4401 Carpinteria Ave.
 This family-owned cantina has been there for decades and has some of the best cheese enchiladas I’ve ever had.

 A local shared that Delgado’s is also known for its huge margaritas and reasonable prices.
 Few things rival sitting out on the patio with friends in beautiful, year-round weather, munching on chips and salsa while enjoying a generously prepared margarita.